cyverse-vice/jupyterlab-ML-Challenge-2025/README.md

 `gh auth login --hostname github.com --web -p https`

 Follow the prompts.
 It will open a browser window to authenticate with your github account.
-After authentication, you should be able to push changes to your github repo from the jupyterlab terminal.
+After authentication, you should be able to push changes to your github repo from the jupyterlab terminal or from the jupyterlab git widget.

 <br/>
 <br/>

-## Gocommands to transfer large data (<2gb) to/from Cyverse Data Store
+## Gocommands to transfer large data (>2gb) to/from Cyverse Data Store

 Gocommands should already be installed to this image.
 To verify it is installed, open a terminal in jupyterlab and type: